dfinity/internet-identity/docs/ii-spec.md

 ### Flow: Use recovery

-1. On the login page the user selects \"Recover my account\"
+1. On the login page the user selects "Recover my account"

 2. The user is prompted for their Identity Anchor